fairtale5/Karmie/README.md

 - **Minimum number of trusted users before stopping voting rewards**.
 If the community shrinks, this mechanism is re-enabled automatically.

 ### Handling Cascading Updates
 One of the biggest challenges is managing cascading updates.
-I’ve implemented caching mechanisms to optimize this.
+I've implemented caching mechanisms to optimize this.
 Reputation updates occur only when:
 - A user is queried
 - A user casts a vote
 - A user receives a vote